ENJOY THE AMAZING EXPERIENCE OF THE FIELDSCHOOL POZZEVERI!

 The application deadline is June, 1st 2019.
 However, applications are reviewed as soon as they are received and successful applicants accepted right away.

 Curriculum vitae and/or reference letters (e-mails) may be requested.
 The staff reserves the right to verify any of the information reported in the application form and request supporting documentation (e.g., advising reports; references) in its sole discretion.
 Staff will make final decisions regarding enrolment.

 Acceptance will be communicated by e-mail.
 Upon acceptance, students will receive detailed instructions on how to submit required documentation and payments:

-• Fee Payment: Students will be required to pay fees in full within 5 business days of receipt of the invoice sent by mail in case of admission.
-In case of student withdrawal, all fees minus a non-refundable deposit of $800 will be refunded until May 31, 2017.
-After May 25, 2017 fees will not be refunded.
+- Fee Payment: Students will be required to pay fees in full within 15 business days of receipt of the invoice in case of admission.
+In case of student withdrawal, all fees minus a non-refundable deposit of $500 will be refunded until May 10, 2019.
+After May 10, 2019 fees will not be refunded.
 In the unlikely event of course cancellation, fees will be refunded in full (any applicable processing fees may not be refunded).
 Failure to provide all the above-mentioned documents and payment within the terms specified at the time of admission will constitute an automatic forfeiture of the student’s place in the summer school.

-The cost covers Field School activities (excavation practice, lectures, laboratory activities and instruments), meals (MON to FRI: breakfast, lunch and dinner), accommodation and airport pick-up service (set schedule); registration and enrollment fees with the University of Pisa for 16 credit hours.
+The cost listed for each session covers Field School activities (excavation practice, lectures, laboratory activities and instruments), meals (MON to FRI: breakfast, lunch and dinner), accommodation and airport pick-up service (set schedule); registration and tuition with the University of Pisa for 12 CFU credits (NOTE: most US institutions will convert 1 CFUs to 0.6 credit hours, that is, about 7 credit hours per session) .
 Additional documentation and payment processing fees (not to exceed $80/session) will be applied to the final invoice.

 Participants in the Summer School will be provided with breakfast, lunch and dinner from Monday to Friday.